 Sarolta Bán was a jewellery designer till photography caught her fancy.
-While playing with digital photo-manipulation techniques she fell in love with this art of visual story-telling.
-Ever since then the girl born in Budapest, Hungary in 1982, produced great works of photography that not only have viewers glued to them but also have the power of ‘conversations’ with the audience with each picture being worth a ‘thousand words’ if not more!
+While playing with digital photo-manipulation techniques she fell in love with the art of visual story-telling.
+The fantastical imageries of the conceptual photographer from Budapest, Hungary transport viewers from mundane reality to a modern day wonderland.

 Your photographs nearly always contain ubiquitous, everyday elements as part of its composition, bestowing them with subtle meanings.
 Why this fascination with pervasive objects from trees to inanimate items?